SethTenenbaum/drummy/README.md

 # Drummy

 Drummy is a project that uses TensorFlow to generate new drum sounds based on existing samples and user-controlled parameters.
+For example, take 80% of snare samples and combine them with 20% of high hat samples and generate a new drum hit.
 The project consists of three main components: feature extraction, neural network training, and sound synthesis.

 ## Project Structure